wnanbei/direwolf/articles/tutorial.md

 ## 11. Extract Data

-You can easily extract data using direwolf after sending a request, as we did above:
+You can easily extract data using direwolf after sending a request, as what we did above:

 ```go
 resp, err := dw.Get("https://httpbin.org/get")